What will happen to the European Health Insurance Card (EHIC)?

-The government advises that you do not book travel unless your passport meets the entry requirements of the country you’re travelling to, and you can use this government tool to check if your passport needs updating.
+The government advises that you do not book travel unless your passport meets the entry requirements of the country you’re travelling to.
 If you do need a new passport, they will be blue rather than dark red.

 As always, it is advisable that you apply for a new passport in plenty of time before travel.
 This usually take up to three weeks but may be longer in busy periods.

 Will free mobile roaming end?

 The four main mobile operators (EE, O2, Three and Vodafone) have said they’ve no plans to start data roaming charges again, but this does depend on the UK’s ongoing relationship with the EU.
 You should always get in contact with your mobile network provider before you travel, just to check.

 If the data roaming charges have to be reintroduced, then a £45 limiting cap will also be implemented.
 This is to make sure that you don’t over-spend whilst on holiday.
 You will also receive notifications when you reach 80% and 100% of this cap.
 There will also be the option to go over this cap if you want to, but you'll need to opt in (your phone operator can advise how you can do this).

 Taking your pets to Europe

 Until 31st December 2020 all dogs and cats could be taken to the EU with a valid pet passport.
 These passports will become invalid after the 31st December 2020.

 Will I need a visa to get into Europe?